 TCP Command port: The default setting is 49151 (see Section 10-TCP Interface).
 It is recommended to leave this value as the default unless another device is using that TCP port.
 A user can set a value from 0 to 65535.

-Telnet Port: The default setting is 23, which is the default port setting for all industry standard can set a value from 0 to 65535.
+Telnet Port: The default setting is 23, which is the default port setting for all industry standard Telnet communication.
+It is recommended to leave this value as the default.
+A user can set a value from 0 to 65535.